 'I am your mother.
 I know everything.'
 She laughed, 'You are coming.
 Take a break for once.'

 This story explores narcissism, sexual abuse and gaslighting, among other topics in a light that is not commonly brought up.
 Or at least attempts to.
 From Chapter 4, matters would get a bit hardcore?

 And to those who by any chance live or have been to Bundaberg, can I please have a chat with you?

 To hold a convulsing hand and to stare into dead eyes, it's a scary thing.
 To stare back and do nothing, it kills you.

 Hospital walls bring nothing good.
 At least, it brought nothing good to Viktor.

 He sat on the chair, his eyes drifting into the walls, as if he was searching for something in their bleak expanse.
 The tears had dried up.
-His knuckles were no longer white or clenched in fists.
+His knuckles were no longer white and his hands were no longer clenched in fists.
 His face looked calm, almost.
 While everybody else pranced about, in the corridor, weeping, murmuring, glancing at him.

 'We failed to revive her.
 She has passed on.'